Kevinpgalligan/ka/README.md

 To install Ka, first make sure you have the following prerequisites:

 * Python 3.6+.
-* (For the GUI) Qt 5 GUI framework.
+* Qt 5 (for the GUI).
 If your system uses the APT package manager, try: `apt install qt5-default`.

 Then run this from the command line: